VE-FORBRYDERNE/mesh-transformer-jax/README.md

 ```

 ## Patches in this branch:
+* __(/mesh_transformer/layers.py)__ Three dropout layers have been added -- one right after word embedding and positional encoding (unless we're using rotary positional embeddings or T5 relative positional embeddings, in which case it's done right after word embedding), one in-between the softmax and the value matrix multiplication in the self attention, and one right after the output matrix multiplication in the self attention.
+The dropout rates for these are controlled by the config options `"embedding_dropout"`, `"attention_dropout"` and `"residual_dropout"`, which all currently default to 0.0.
+They may be set to floating point numbers inclusively between 0 and 1.
+If any are set higher than 0.0, you have to pass an RNG key to whichever haiku-transformed apply function computes training loss in your training script because we need to use `hk.next_rng_key()` for dropout to work properly.
 * __(/mesh_transformer/layers.py)__ Added support for more types of positional embedding:
     * `"pe": "sinusoidal"`: The original sinusoidal positional embedding described in the original paper on transformer models, "Attention Is All You Need" (https://arxiv.org/pdf/1706.03762.pdf), in section 3.5 Positional Encoding.
     * `"pe": "fairseq_sinusoidal"`: A variant of sinusoidal positional embedding currently used by fairseq.
 Most fairseq causal language models use this type of positional embedding.